alphagov/consent-api/README.md

 New features are developed on feature branches, which must be rebased on the main branch and squashed before merging to main.

+## License

+Unless stated otherwise, the codebase is released under the MIT License.
+This covers both the codebase and any sample code in the documentation.
+The documentation is &copy;
+Crown copyright and availabe under the terms of the Open Government 3.0 licence.

+## Contact the team

+The Single Consent service is maintained by a team at Government Digital Service.
+If you want to know more about the service, please email the Data Infrastructure team or get in touch with them on Slack.